-If your memories of lasagna are of crunchy edges and soggy layers of cheese, we think you'll like this recipe.
-It's one of our favorites: cheesy and chock full of tender veggies.
+If your memories of lasagna are of rubbery edges and soggy layers of cheese, I think you'll like this recipe.
+It's one of my favorites: cheesy and chock full of tender veggies.
 I love adapting it to whatever happens to be hanging around in the fridge and even dressing it up on occasion with such non-typical lasagna ingredients like butternut squash and swiss chard.
 It's also an inexpensive way to feed a crowd and still leave leftovers for weekday lunches.

 1 teaspoon salt